 When Ear Cropping is Performed

-Ear cropping is performed when dogs are puppies because it’s believed that puppies won’t feel as much pain.
+Ear cropping is performed when dogs are puppies because it’s believed that puppies won’t feel much pain.
 Or rather, they won’t remember the procedure.
 Though the timeframe for ear cropping will differ, most tend to get their ears cropped between weeks 6 and 12.

 The floppy outer part of the puppy’s ears is surgically removed, and the remaining part of the ears is taped to a board while they heal.
 As you can imagine, this process can be gruesome.
 And if you do this with an older dog, they may be traumatized.